Svendolin/All-about-Angular/readme.md

 **Node.js - INSTALLATION:** *(Used for runtime environment for Javascript, script performs directly on the computer and not just on a web browser)*
 * https://nodejs.org/en/ (Recommend LTS = Long Term Support for an unbuggy / non-risky experience)
-* Open BASH or CMD to check with node --version if you installed it correctly
+* Open BASH or CMD or POWERSHELL to check with node --version if you installed it correctly
 * Node works via the command lines and is not executed via graphical components.
 * Together with NODE we also get the tool "Node Package Manager" = software can be installed via the command line!
 <br />